Cleveland Park: History

 Early large-scale development was spurred by the neighborhood's upland topography, which provided a breezy relief from the hot, fetid air in the lowlands that were then the built-up area of Washington, D.C.
 Most of the houses built during this period show their intended use as summer houses in the era before air conditioning, having such architectural features as wide porches, large windows, and long, overhanging eaves.

-While the first subdivisions were made in response to the extension of the Georgetown and Tennallytown electric streetcar line along Wisconsin Avenue, the success of the neighborhood was the result of the Rock Creek Railway, built on Connecticut Avenue in 1892.
-Once Cleveland Park was connected to downtown Washington, the neighborhood's second phase of development, as a "streetcar suburb", began.
+While the first subdivisions were made in response to the extension of the Georgetown and Tennallytown electric streetcar line along Wisconsin Avenue, the success of the neighborhood was due to Newlands' construction of upper Connecticut Avenue and the streetcar line that ran up its center.
+Once the Rock Creek Railway began running between Cleveland Park and downtown Washington in 1892, the neighborhood's second phase of development, as a "streetcar suburb", began.
 The Cleveland Park Company oversaw construction on numerous plots starting in 1894.
 Most houses were designed by individual architects and builders, including Waddy B. Wood and Paul J. Pelz, resulting in an eclectic mix of the popular architectural styles of the time, notably the Queen Anne style (including the Shingle style), Georgian Revival, and the Mission Revival.
 In later years, simpler schools of design such as the Prairie style and Tudor Revival came to dominate.

 Development proceeded in fits and starts, punctuated by such events as the bankruptcy of the Cleveland Park Company in 1905 and the Great Depression in the 1930s.
 As a result, houses of very different sizes, natures, and styles can often be seen next to one another.
 In the later 20th century, Winthrop Faulkner and I. M. Pei designed houses in the neighborhood as well.

 The Park and Shop (1930) was one of the first two strip malls or neighborhood shopping centers in the U.S. It was anchored by Piggly Wiggly and built in an L shape with dedicated parking space for shoppers in the front, a novelty at the time.
 The center still exists, anchored by a Target store.